Skip to content

 Cannellini Beans: Calories, Nutrition and Health Benefits

-Italian white kidney beans packed with plant protein, fiber, and essential minerals for heart health and blood sugar control.
+Italy's favorite white bean, packed with plant protein, fiber, and iron for every health goal.

-Fresh cannellini beans on rustic wooden table - 110 calories per half cup
+Fresh cooked cannellini beans on rustic wooden table - 127 calories per 100g

 Quick Nutrition Facts